 I secured my first job as a production coordinator at a food and beverage trading company overlooking Tower Bridge.
 On my first day, I arrived wearing an ill-fitting grey suit and a carrier bag containing a just-ham sandwich and a grey umbrella.
 My careers advisor would’ve been so proud.

 It became clear pretty quickly that there was no future for me in this industry.
 Any idea of fulfilling my creative dreams during my evenings and weekends were dashed by a job that drained my creative juices and demanded late nights to meet deadlines.
-The final nail in the coffin came when the MD would regularly send me away to a tiny, dark room alone to gather samples of citric acid which could be used to cleanhis yacht. (can we change this as it sounds sexual haha!)
+The final nail in the coffin came when the MD would regularly send me away to a tiny, dark room alone to gather samples of citric acid which could be used to clean his yacht.

 My time wasn’t completed wasted though.
 Not that it didn’t feel like it at the time, especially when I was being made to earn my stripes through some excessive delegation from senior colleagues who spent their afternoons in the pub.
 But thanks to a good work ethic and actively seeking advice from mentors, I climbed the ranks and became a manager soon enough.

 Whilst I was busy wondering what education I was missing at university, I developed important, real-life skills in the workplace, where it mattered.
 Managing and motivating colleagues, building relationships, meeting deadlines within set budgets and problem solving helped build the foundations for running my own business later down the line.

 Despite the promotion, I remained unfulfilled and I decided that my job would have to suffer in order to achieve my dream.
 I enrolled at the London College of Communication and took a series of courses in the evenings that would span across 3 years.